marbl/ModDotPlot/README.md

 ## About

 ModDotPlot is a novel dot plot visualization tool, similar to [StainedGlass](https://mrvollger.github.io/StainedGlass/).
-ModDotPlot utilizes modimizers to compute the Mash Containment Score in order to estimate sequence identity.
+ModDotPlot utilizes modimizers to compute a modified version of the [Mash Containment Score](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1841-x) in order to rapidly estimate sequence identity.
 This significantly reduces the computational time required to produce these plots, enough to view multiple layers of resolution in real time!

 ![](images/demo.gif)